neoviki/ai.vision.realtime.traffic.monitoring/README.md

     1. Number of cars crossing a signal
     2. Number of persons crossing a signal
     3. Detect anomalies in traffic
-    4. Planned to do various statistical information on live traffic [ Stay Tuned! ]

 #### DATASET